Get up to 4 Free Quotes!

 Could your home use a complete refresh?
 Contact a cleaning pro today for up to four quotes from contractors in your area for free.

 1. Invest In Carpet Cleaning

 Carpets can take the largest hit if there’s a pet in the house.
 Paw prints and odors can linger in carpeting.
 This creates stains and foul smells.
-If your pet is prone to accidents, this can also be a specific area of concern as those odors can have significant impact on your carpet’s lifespan.
-As a first step with your carpeting, it’s a good idea to have them professionally cleaned.
+If your pet is prone to accidents, this can also be a specific area of concern as those odors can have a significant impact on your carpet’s lifespan.
+As the first step with your carpeting, it’s a good idea to have them professionally cleaned.
 Steam cleaning can help to remove stains as well as killing any bacteria left on the carpet.
 The average cost to clean carpeting is $167, with most homeowners spending between $136 and $180.

 2. Deep Clean Your Furniture

 Pets tend to find their favorite spots on the furniture and never leave.
 This can result in a pet odor that can grow over time.
 For this reason, it’s extremely important to deep clean your fabric.
 Take off all the cushion covers for sofas and chairs and wash every few months.
 To give your wash an extra scent-fighting boost, add one-fourth cup of apple cider vinegar to the washing machine.

 If you find that the smell just won’t come out, even after a few washes, it might be time to have your upholstery professionally cleaned.
 Doing this annually can help you fight pet odors long term.
 The average cost to clean furniture is $151, with most homeowners spending between $123 and $159.